 So when we talk about targeting, micro-targeting, or algorithms, to reach that relationship one by one, it seems that we are entering a science fiction language and not marketing, and there is the key.
 Social networks are a reality that offers us many opportunities with only two actions: the first, with the technology and the ability to use it, and the second, showing the leadership to open up to a digital mindset.

-Marketing or communication channels must be created through new media for companies and organizations to show that the digital world applied to these processes offers as many possibilities as the mind and passion for a discipline or practice permit.
+Companies and organizations must create marketing or communication channels through new media to show that the digital world applied to these processes offers as many possibilities as the mind and passion for a discipline or practice permit.
 “There is no doubt that social networks have become one of the most used media by millions of people across the globe, which converge in a specific place, that is to say, a website, to share with their contacts a diversity of information.
-The objective of these interactive networks, which allow maintaining contact between users from all over the world, beyond the geographical distances that separate them, and precisely these communities feed on the content that people who consume service (Technology & computing ”, 2019).
+The objective of these interactive networks, which allow maintaining contact between users from all over the world beyond the geographical distances that separate them, and precisely these communities feed on the content that people who consume service (Technology & computing”, 2019).

 It is good to affirm the evolution of public opinion’s conformation during the last decade, which is more determined by direct digital marketing techniques, which are displacing traditional media as the primary agents of the creation of public opinion (Lesaca, 2017).”
 Another author said, “Browsing the Internet is no longer as seductive as the fact of participating in a social network” (De Salas, 2009).
 With which, “it is clear that the trend is to strengthen the personalization.
 It is the era of marketing ONE to ONE, where the relevance of information is more important than ever to be able to choose the user the advertising it receives” (De Salas, 2009).

-Finally, remember a study that lets us see the specificity of the topic, in terms of habits and times, which states that the most effective time to publish on Facebook is from 1 pm to 4 pm, emphasizing 3 pm.
+Finally, remember a study that lets us see the specificity of the topic in terms of habits and times, which states that the most effective time to publish on Facebook is from 1 pm to 4 pm, emphasizing 3 pm.
 He also points out that it coincides with the moment when people usually have lunch and leave their jobs, going to their cell phones, noting that users check that social network at least 4 or 5 times.
 As for Twitter, the analysis carried out states that the moment of most incredible traffic on this network is from Monday to Thursday from 1 pm to 3 pm and very little at night.
-Today, we conclude a lot of willing technology, and the obligation will be to use it (Santos, 2017).
+Today, we conclude much willing technology and its obligation to use it (Santos, 2017).

 Having said all the above about one-to-one communication with equal segmentation, we can say that practical, economically reasonable, direct, and inclusive solutions arrive if we know how to use the new media and their full potential.
 If the person who hires is not sensitive to these changes in a company or government office, he must understand that he must reinvent himself because the new times have completely surpassed him.
 To learn more about marketing or one-to-one communication, write to me at email@example.com and tell me about your project or need and I can surely help.